The 10 Most Common Causes of Truck Accidents

 According to Forbes, one of the most common causes of truck accidents is driver fatigue.

-Commercial truck drivers often exceed the legally permitted driving time limits, which can result in fatigue and a higher risk of accidents.
 Federal regulations permit property-carrying commercial truck drivers to operate their vehicles for up to 11 hours after taking a rest of 10 consecutive hours, while passenger-carrying drivers are authorized to drive for a maximum of 10 hours after taking eight consecutive hours off duty.

-We have found that drivers and their employers ignore these limitations.
+However, we have found that drivers and their employers ignore these limitations.
 Finding this information in discovery in a case is often vitally important to the success of that case.

 2. Speeding